BromineMC/ForgeLegalizer/README.md

 **A**: Most of the code is licensed as [MIT License](https://github.com/BromineMC/ForgeLegalizer/blob/main/LICENSE).
 Spigot plugin (all files in `verifier-spigot` directory) is licensed as [GNU General Public License 3.0](https://github.com/BromineMC/ForgeLegalizer/blob/main/verifier-spigot/COPYING) due to Bukkit and Spigot API being GPL too.
+See the [NOTICE](https://github.com/BromineMC/ForgeLegalizer/blob/main/NOTICE) file for more details about licensing.

 **Q**: How to detect if the player is using this mod?
 **A**: The mod [registers](https://wiki.vg/Plugin_channels#minecraft:register) the `forgelegalizer:v1` channel.
 You can